 The shape of your gemstone should be primarily based on personal preference and style.
 Pink sapphires are cut in everything from round and oval to cushion cut and pear.

-It's highly unlikely to find a pink sapphire without any blemishes or inclusions, though.
+It's highly unlikely to find a pink sapphire without any inclusions or blemishes, though.
 If there are no imperfections in the stone, gemologists suspect the sapphire was treated or is fake.
-As we explain in our ruby guide, all sapphires have rutile needles or "silk."
+As we explain in our Ruby guide, all sapphires have rutile needles or "silk."

 Note: Most pink sapphires on the market today are heat treated to improve their clarity and color.
 If they aren't treated at all, they can be sold for large prices.

 Cut is a critical component of any diamond or gemstone's beauty.
 With pink sapphires, however, there aren't standardized cut options like there are with diamonds.
 You can choose an "ideal" cut to showcase a diamond's color and fire.
 However, with sapphires and most colored gemstones we rely on the gem cutter to maximize the individual sapphire's unique combination of clarity, color and brilliance.